Stephen Miller: White House deputy chief of staff and homeland security advisor (2025–present)

 Following the 2024 election, CNN reported that president-elect Donald Trump was expected to name Miller as his White House deputy chief of staff for policy.
 Trump's choice was confirmed by vice president-elect JD Vance on X hours later.
 On November 13, Trump publicly announced that Miller would serve as his deputy chief of staff for policy and his homeland security advisor.
 Although his role was muted, Miller was expected to have significant influence over agency heads.

+Attacks on higher education

+According to The Atlantic, Miller "captained the administration’s assault on elite universities such as Harvard and Columbia."
+He was central to the decision to cut $400 million in federal funding to Columbia University, leading to the university's $221 million settlement and capitulation to the Trump administration's demands.
+Miller has also been involved in the Trump administration's battle with Harvard, which, according to The New York Times, is an important part of the "administration’s effort to break what it sees as liberalism’s hold on higher education."

 Immigration policy

 He began educating Elon Musk on the federal bureaucracy; the two men had found a common cause in describing undocumented immigrants as a threat to Western civilization.
 Miller was an architect of Trump's immigration policies in his second term, and he oversaw a team writing initial executive orders.
 His strategy involved using existing laws, such as the Alien Enemies Act, to quickly carry out deportations and avoid time-consuming hearings.
 Additionally, he sought to reinstate Title 42 expulsions.
 Miller told advisers in Trump's presidential transition not to express concern that immigration actions could yield litigation.